vitaminj/aws-iot-device-sdk-js/README.md

 Note that the dependencies on 'blessed' and 'blessed-contrib' are required only for the [temperature-control.js example program](#temp-control) and will not be necessary in most application environments.

-<a name="background"></a>
-## Background

-This package is built on top of mqtt.js and provides two classes: 'device' and 'thingShadow'.
-The 'device' class loosely wraps mqtt.js to provide a secure connection to the AWS IoT platform and expose the mqtt.js interfaces upward via an instance of the mqtt client.
-The 'thingShadow' class implements additional functionality for accessing Thing Shadows via the AWS IoT API; the thingShadow class allows devices to update, be notified of changes to, get the current state of, or delete Thing Shadows from AWS IoT.
-Thing Shadows allow applications and devices to synchronize their state on the AWS IoT platform.
-For example, a remote device can update its Thing Shadow in AWS IoT, allowing a user to view the device's last reported state via a mobile app.
-The user can also update the device's Thing Shadow in AWS IoT and the remote device will synchronize with the new state.
-The 'thingShadow' class supports multiple Thing Shadows per mqtt connection and allows pass-through of non-thing-shadow topics and mqtt events.

 <a name="examples"></a>
 ## Examples